-What are CCTV drainpipe inspections and how do they help?
-Let’s take a look in a bit more detail in the article below.
+What are CCTV drain inspections and how do they help?
+Let’s explore a little more in the article below.

-Leakages or blockages along drain pipes usually lead to the production of foul odours and/or unnecessary flooding of wastewater within the building or compound.
+Leaks or blockages along drain pipes usually lead to the production of foul odours and/or unnecessary flooding of wastewater within the building or home property.

-Closed-circuit television drain inspections can be used to assess the condition of drain pipes and with it, help property owners identify and resolve any hidden issues.
+Closed-circuit television drain inspections can be used to assess the condition of drain pipes and with it, help property owners identify and resolve any hidden leaks or blocked issues.

 What Are CCTV Drain Inspections?

-Simply put, CCTV drain inspections employ the use of highly advanced cameras and other equipment to assess the condition of a property’s drainage system.
+Simply put, CCTV drain inspections employ the use of highly advanced cameras and other equipment to assess the condition of a property’s drain system.

-The plumbing technician handling the drain inspection assesses the condition of the drainage system by watching a live feed from the cameras inserted into the drain pipes.
+The plumbing technician or leak detection specialist handling the drain inspection assesses the condition of the drainage system by viewing a live feed from the cameras inserted into the drain plumbing system.